cetanu/sovereign/docs/guides/quick_start.rst

 templates
   references the location of the templates to use, with the version 1.9.0 to indicate that they should only be served to Envoys with that version.
+  Setting the version to 'default' will serve the template to any version of envoy.

 sources
   The sources contains an inline Source, with a little snippet that will